-Students seeking the Master of Environmental Management degree at the University of North Dakota must satisfy all general requirements set forth by the School of Graduate Studies as well as particular requirements set forth by the Earth System Science and Policy Department.
+Students seeking the Master of Environmental Management degree through the Department of Earth System Science & Policy at the University of North Dakota must satisfy all general requirements set forth by the School of Graduate Studies as well as particular requirements set forth by the Earth System Science & Policy Department.

-- A minimum of 36 credits, including three to nine credits for Internship is required.
+- A minimum of 36 credits is required, including six credits for an Internship/applied project.

 - At least one-half of the credits must be at or above the 500 level.

-- A maximum of one-fourth (usually 8-9 semester credits) of the credit hours required for the degree may be transferred from another institution.
+- A maximum of nine semester credits may be transferred from another institution.

-- By the end of the first semester the student will select a chair of her/his Advisory Committee and, in consultation with that chair, recommend membership on the Advisory Committee by the end of the second semester.
+- By the end of the first semester the student will select a chair of her/his Advisory Committee and, in consultation with that chair, recommend two members to serve on the Advisory Committee by the end of the second semester.

 - Students must maintain a GPA of 3.00 from the start of the graduate program in ESSP, and comply with the requirements of the School of Graduate Studies.
 Grades poorer than “C” will not be accepted as fulfilling degree requirements.

-- Complete written and oral comprehensive examinations to qualify for candidacy in the MEM program.
-These will occur no later than one month before leaving for the internship and will entail a 5 to 15 page written description and an oral presentation of their intended internship project.
+- Internship/Applied project defense proposal: students will complete a written and oral presentation to introduce and defend their Internship/Applied project.
+These will occur no later than one month before leaving for the internship or beginning working on the applied project and will entail a written description and an oral presentation of their intended internship/M.E.M. project.

-- In place of a thesis, MEM students must submit a comprehensive written report of their internship with an appropriate organization.
-The written report will be in the form of an Independent Study Report, following the guidelines and procedures for such a report set by the School of Graduate Studies.
-Students shall make a final oral presentation to an audience from the ESSP program, stakeholders affected by their project, and relevant professionals.
-Students shall provide the ESSP internship evaluation form completed and signed by their internship advisor.
+- Preparation of a comprehensive written report of the internship/applied project with an appropriate organization.
+The written report will be in the form of an Independent Study Report, following the guidelines and procedures set by the School of Graduate Studies.

 By clicking any link on this page you are giving your consent for us to set cookies, Privacy Information.